imranur-rahman/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am a software engineer in Mobile Application Group at Samsung Research.
+I am a software engineer in Wearable eXperience Group at Samsung Research.
 My primary focus is to take care of the overall Media Capture and Playback pipeline of Chromium Engine.
 Apart from that I am also working on the optimation of the Recommendation Engine of Samsung.
 I am always involved in competetive programming contests and different idea contests.

 I am primarily interested in real-world security and privacy threats in emerging technologies and resource-limited systems such as embedded and Internet of Things (IoT) systems.
 I am interested in finding out the challenges with the emergence of these devices and building protocols, models, and systems to address those challenges.

 Here is a link to my [CV](https://drive.google.com/file/d/1sEUC0dLiOi8y3A-oai1sDZulgsflvO_5/view?usp=sharing)

+{{% callout note %}}
+I am going to start my PhD in Computer Science at [*NC State*](https://www.ncsu.edu/) from Fall '22.
+I am very excited to start working on cutting edge security and privacy problems.
+{{% /callout %}}